ScreenJournal vs. TimeDoctor: Micromanagement vs. Autonomy

 - Purpose: Understand workforce productivity patterns

-- Method: AI-extracted work context, GitHub commit correlation, time-series analytics
+- Method: AI-extracted work context, voice analysis, time-series analytics

 - Outcome: You get verification of work without invasive visual surveillance